Culinary training for International Cuisines in the Philippines taught by International Instructors

 - 7 min read

-If you’ve ever dreamed of mastering the art of cooking dishes from all over the world from Thai curries to French sauces, from Filipino adobo to Japanese sushi, you don’t need to travel abroad to get world class culinary training.
+If you’ve ever dreamed of mastering the art of cooking dishes from all over the world—from Thai curries to French sauces, from Filipino adobo to Japanese sushi—you don’t need to travel abroad to receive world-class culinary training.

-Right here in Region II of the Philippines, La Flamme Bleue Center for Culinary Arts in Tuguegarao City offers one of the most comprehensive International Culinary Diploma programs designed to prepare aspiring chefs for global kitchens by Chefs who have lived trained and been accredited abroad.
+Right here in Region II of the Philippines, La Flamme Bleue Center for Culinary Arts in Tuguegarao City offers one of the most comprehensive International Culinary Diploma programs.
+This program is designed to prepare aspiring chefs for global kitchens, taught by chefs who have lived, trained, and been accredited abroad.

 Why Study Culinary Arts in the Philippines?

-The Philippines has become one of Asia’s fastest growing destinations for culinary education in part because of its high discretionary spend on F&B driven by the cultural aspect of gathering with friends and family.
-Having an English fluent culture, warm hospitality, and affordable tuition fees, the country graduates a high number of Culinary students due to the network of opportunities available internationally and the prospect of becoming an OFW to support and repay family and friends.
+The Philippines has become one of Asia’s fastest-growing destinations for culinary education.
+This growth is driven by high discretionary spending on food and beverage, influenced by the cultural aspect of gathering with friends and family.
+With an English-fluent culture, warm hospitality, and affordable tuition fees, the country graduates a high number of culinary students.
+This is due to the network of opportunities available internationally and the prospect of becoming an OFW to support family and friends.

-Tuguegarao City, known for having one of the highest ration of OFW's an international remittances, is home to La Flamme Bleue Center for Culinary Arts, a school that has enabled more than 300+ graduates find work abroad and locally blending global culinary techniques and standards with Filipino passion and a genuine love of food.
+Tuguegarao City, known for having one of the highest ratios of OFWs and international remittances, is home to La Flamme Bleue Center for Culinary Arts.
+This school has enabled over 300 graduates to find work abroad and locally, blending global culinary techniques and standards with Filipino passion and a genuine love of food.

 About La Flamme Bleue Center for Culinary Arts Tuguegarao